mrepol742/PROJECT-WEBVIUM/.github/PULL_REQUEST_TEMPLATE/changed.md

 Provide us a brief steps to test your Pull Request

 # Note
-Any kind of Pull Request that required Libraries or Dpendencies will be closed without any prior notifications.
+Any kind of Pull Request that required Libraries or Dependencies will be closed without any prior notifications.